-For the first time in 2018, the Prix de Lausanne partner schools have been invited to send their best students to Lausanne to create a one-of-a-kind collaboration.
-For the first edition of the project, 50 students from all around the world came to Beaulieu Theatre – independently of the competition – to learn a new piece (Pulse) created by the renowned choreographer Goyo Montero.
+For the first time in 2018, the Prix de Lausanne Partner Schools have been invited to send two of their best students to Lausanne to create a one-of-a-kind collaboration.
+For this first edition of the project, 50 students from all around the world came to Beaulieu Theatre – independently of the competition – to learn a new piece (Pulse, music from Owen Belton) created by the renowned choreographer Goyo Montero.

-In 2019, for the second edition of the project – it is with the Dutch choreographer Didy Veldman that 26 dancers will meet in Lausanne to create a new piece.
-The dancers will then performed their work during the Interlude on Saturday 9th February, 2019 as a world premiere!
+In 2019, for the 2nd edition of the project – it is with the Dutch choreographer Didy Veldman that 26 dancers met in Lausanne to create a new piece, Is to Be (music from Arvo Pärt, Tabula Rasa).
+The dancers then performed their work during the Interlude on Saturday 9th February, 2019 as a world premiere!

 “I am in awe of this project and the opportunity for our students.
 They are so very excited to participate!”

 Indrani Delmaine & Gigi Hyatt, The School of the Hamburg Ballett John Neumeier

 “This will be such a valuable experience for all students involved.
 We are very very grateful and appreciative that they can be offered this exceptional opportunity.”

 In 2020, this project is supported by an anonymous donor, the Rudolf Nureyev Foundation, the Friends of the Prix de Lausanne, Dance West and the Fairmont Le Montreux Palace.

 “Working with so many young dancers is a very interesting project.
 It is so stimulating!
 I usually work with great companies, but this is a unique opportunity to reconnect with the reality of the new generation.
 I am sure that they all have a very rich baggage to work with.
 It is like planting in fertile ground: you know from the beginning that marvelous plants will grow up easily and the final result will be amazing.”